newrelic-experimental/learn-labs-advance-your-nrql/lab-03/readme.md

 SELECT count(*) FROM Transaction WHERE appName='WebPortal' AND duration > 0.0577
 ```

-Whilst this works it is very manual and needs updating.
+Whilst this works it needs updating manually each time the average changes.
 The NRQL sub query feature allows us to derive this value with a sub query.
 To use a sub query is striaghtforward, simply replace the value you are testing against with a bracketed query:

 ```
 SELECT ...
 FROM ...
 WHERE column > (SELECT...)